ajikamaludin/web-event/README.md

-# Web Events - Laravel
+# Web Events - Laravel inertiajs

 This is a project about website with manageble landing page and register form to purchase ticket integrated with midtrans [payment gateway]
 ## Support me